jawahar-shazab/docs/docs/api.md

 GET /v1/sites/{siteId}
 ```

-Retrieves details for a specific site by its ID.
+This API retrieves detailed information about a specific site, identified by its `siteId`, providing in-depth data on the site's configuration, setup, or current status.

 #### 5. Update Site Details